In the slips you are at the sharpest end of the game.

 Ways to practice

-Slip fielding is crucial to a team's success so a good captain and/or coach will pick out the 3 or 4 fielders most likely to be slips and make sure they are getting the right practice.
+Slip fielding is crucial to a team's success so a good coach will pick out the fielders most likely to be slips and make sure they are getting the right practice.

 Slip catching is specialist because such long periods can go by without a slip being required but every chance that arrives is golden.
-The only way to get good at this is to practice it until your hands hurt and it becomes second nature.
+Practice it until your hands hurt and it becomes second nature.

 image credit: Sarah Canterbury